ZachWilson22495/Scrabble-Score-Checker/README.md

 ## Setup/Installation Requirements

 * Clone this repository to your Desktop
-* Navigate to the new folder titled 'Scrabble' and open it
+* Use your terminal to navigate to the new folder titled 'Scrabble-Score-Checker/Scrabble'
+* input 'dotnet run' into your terminal
 * input your word into the UI

 ## Known Bugs